Wondering how much real estate agents earn? We've got you covered! (Updated for 2023)

 Also, keep in mind that choosing to specialize in either sales or rentals will have a significant impact on how much money you make (if you're looking at getting into commercial real estate, that's a whole other ball game - this article by the National Association of Realtors is a great primer).
 Basically, you can break down the difference between specializing in sales and rentals like this: there's more money in selling homes, but renting apartments is easier to get started in.

 Why is there more money in sales?
-It's because commissions in sales are significantly bigger than rental commissions – remember, sales agents get paid around 4-6% of a home's sales price, while rental agents usually take home about a month's rent as commission.
-This means that in Boston the average sales commission is around $27,500, versus approximately $2,900 for rentals.
-That's a huge gap!
+It's because commissions in sales are often significantly larger than rental commissions.
+Sales agents often negotiate to get paid a percentage of the home's sales price, while rental agents often take home about a month or two's rent as commission.
+This means that in Boston the average sales commission is somewhere around $37,000, versus about $3,000 for rentals.
+That's a big gap!

 But keep in mind that building up your business as a sales agent is a challenge.
 After all, for many people this is the largest purchase of their lives.
-You wouldn't choose just any old Realtor to help you make that purchase!
-By comparison, building rental business is a piece of cake: post a few listings on Craigslist, and you'll have plenty of inquiries and tenants to work with.
+You wouldn't choose just any old agent to help you make that purchase!
+By comparison, building a rental business is straightforward: advertise rental listings online, which are often provided to you by your office, and you'll have plenty of inquiries and tenants to work with.
 All of the hard work in rentals begins after advertising the property, when you need to provide excellent service to your client (most often the landlord) and their future tenants.
-Because of this, starting with a mix of rentals and sales often makes a lot of sense for new agents, since jumping straight into sales can mean spending three to six months building up a client base without making any money!
+Because of this, starting with a mix of rentals and sales often makes a lot of sense for new agents, since jumping straight into sales can mean spending three to six months building up a client base without making much money.

 So how much money can you expect to make in your first year as a newly licensed real estate agent?
 That depends on your market.
-According to Simply Hired, first year agents across the entire United States can expect to make an average income of $33,000 – not bad for an entry level position in an industry that, on average, scales up to a $110,000 salary.
+According to Simply Hired, first year agents across the entire United States can expect to make an average income of about $33,000 – not bad for an entry level position in an industry that, on average, scales up to a $145,000 income.
 But keep in mind that the $33,000 figure is based on the national average.
 Your local market will have a big impact on your earning potential.
-For example, Massachusetts, with it's expensive housing market and high real agent commissions, has a much higher average income for real estate agents: the average Boston real estate sales agent makes $65,600 per year, and the average Boston real estate broker makes $103,720 per year, according to the Boston Business Journal.
-That's almost double the national average real estate agent income according to Simply Hired!
-So you can expect to make decent money as a new agent in Boston (though the big bucks won't come until after you've built up your client base over a few years with hard work and good customer service).
+For example, Massachusetts, with it's expensive housing market and high real agent commissions, has a much higher average income for real estate agents: the average Massachusetts real estate sales agent makes $84,180 per year according to Forbes, and the average Boston real estate broker makes $103,720 per year according to the Boston Business Journal.
+That's almost double the national average real estate agent income based on pay scale sites.
+So you could expect to make decent money as a new agent in Boston (though the big bucks won't come until after you've built up your client base over a few years with hard work and good customer service).

 The last factor that impacts sales agent incomes is the strength of the housing market in your State.
 All real estate is local, as the saying goes, and therefore your local real estate market will dictate your earning potential.
 Thankfully for Massachusetts real estate agents, our real estate prices are still at historic highs despite elevated interest rates.
 For example, in Chilmark, MA home prices are up 162% since 2020.
 That said, inventory remains a major issue like in 2021 and 2022:

-Rental agents in the Boston area also have it good as well.
+Rental agents in the Boston area have it good as well.
 They might even have it better than sales agents at the moment.
-Boston rents (and thus rental agent commissions) are very high compared to other cities, because Greater Boston rental inventories can't keep up with job and population growth in recent years, and Boston rents were at an all-time high in 2022:
+Boston rents (and thus rental agent commissions) are very high compared to other cities, because Greater Boston rental inventories haven't kept up with job and population growth in recent years, and Boston rents were at an all-time high in 2022:

 [The] scarcity of apartments has helped drive Boston-area rents ever higher.
 The region's perennial desirability as an academic, tech and biotech hub has not helped matters: More and more people want to live here (despite the winters!) and the housing demand, for a variety of reasons (poor public policy, high construction costs, low-density land use for generations now), far outpaces the supply every year.
 The rental population in the region grew 23 percent.

 So to sum it up: if you're interested in getting your real estate license Massachusetts is a great place to get it, but expect for it to take time and a lot of hard work if you want to make really good money (think six figures or more).
 If you're willing to put in the work, though, the sky is quite literally the limit!